 Once your exam is done and you submit it, you will be asked to complete a “short” survey (it’s really not that long but it feels long because you know what’s coming next).
 The survey asks you about the test center and your satisfaction with it (I’ve heard some pretty bad stories – but don’t worry, these are rare!) as well as some questions about exam coverage, etc.

 Once you’ve completed the survey, your result will show!
-Hopefully it’s a “Congratulations, you’ve passed Exam P” but if not, better luck next time and get into the Next Step Community where we GUARANTEE you pass your exams!!
+Hopefully it’s a “Congratulations, you’ve passed Exam P” but if not, better luck next time and get into the Study Strategy Program where we GUARANTEE you pass your exams!!

 Are there any questions you have about exam day that I haven’t answered here?
 Ask away in the comments and I’ll get back to you!